How to Dispute or Scrap a Traffic Fine in South Africa

 Understanding the type of fine you’ve received is the first step in contesting it properly.

-How to Contest a Traffic Fine in South Africa
+How to Dispute a Traffic Fine

-3. Write a Formal Letter of Appeal
+Step 3: Write a Formal Dispute Letter

 To contest a traffic fine, you’ll need to submit a written representation to the traffic department that issued the fine.
 Follow these steps to ensure your letter is effective: